The U.S. men's basketball team topples France to win its fifth straight Olympic gold

 It is the fifth consecutive Olympic gold medal for Team USA and its 17th in Olympic history.
 And it may be its most impressive yet, as international basketball has grown more competitive than ever.

 Its opponent in the final, France, featured the 20-year-old phenomenon Victor Wembanyama and a half-dozen other current and former NBA players.
-France gave the U.S. a fight, refusing to be put out of contention until the final buzzer.
+France gave the Americans a fight, refusing to be put out of contention until the final buzzer.
+After trailing by 14 in the third quarter, France clawed back to make it a one-possession game with just under three minutes to go, on a tip-in by Wembanyama.

+Then, two days after he had come to Team USA's rescue during a challenging semifinal versus Serbia, the future Hall of Famer Steph Curry stepped up yet again in the game's final minutes to hold off France.
+Curry hit four three-pointers in the game's final three minutes — the last of them an absurd heave over the extra-long outstretched arms of Wembanyama.

+His teammates were in disbelief when it went into the basket, giving the U.S. an insurmountable nine-point lead with just 35 seconds to go.
+"You just simply marvel at his talent," said LeBron James.
+"I've seen it before, in different uniforms.
+It's good to be on his side." ("I impressed myself too with that one, for sure," Curry added later.)

-The biggest test to Team USA's streak had come Thursday in the semifinal match against Serbia, who ultimately won the bronze medal.
+The biggest test to Team USA's streak came during that semifinal match against Serbia, who ultimately won the bronze medal.
 With three-time NBA MVP Nikola Jokic at the helm, Serbia led from midway through the first quarter until less than three minutes remained in the game.

-In that game, Curry's nine three-point baskets proved to be the difference.
-On Saturday, he helped to seal the win with four long balls in the final three minutes.
-In total, 10 U.S. players scored, four of them in double digits.
-Curry ended with 24 points.
+That was a major stress test, and the U.S. passed.
+Afterward, Saturday's final felt easier.
+"It's a big moment for USA basketball.
+We came together.
+We stayed even-keeled no matter what was going on," James said.

-France leaned mostly on two players: Wembanyama, the willowy 7-foot-4 center who was unanimously named the NBA's Rookie of the Year in May, along with Guerschon Yabusele, a one-time Boston Celtic.
-Together, they scored 46 of France's 87 points.
+In its loss, France leaned mostly on two players: Wembanyama, the willowy 7-foot-4 center who was unanimously named the NBA's Rookie of the Year in May, and the one-time Boston Celtic Guerschon Yabusele.
+Together, the two scored 46 of France's 87 points.

+Wembanyama, who was also appearing in his first Olympics, said after the game that he would only now be able to take in France's accomplishment in winning silver.
+"I'm going to absorb all that now, that we are here at the Olympics.
+It's an Olympic medal, after all.
+We don't know when this might happen again," he said.

 Since 1992, when the Olympics first allowed active professional players to participate, the U.S. has won a gold medal in every Olympics except 2004, when Argentina won gold and the U.S. settled for bronze.